ahives/HareDu2/docs/queue-delete.md

 # Deleting Queues

 The Broker API allows you to delete a queue from the RabbitMQ broker.
-To do so is pretty simple with HareDum 2.
+To do so is pretty simple with HareDu 2.
 You can do it yourself or the IoC way.

 **Do It Yourself**